atomicules/Groovy.novaextension/README.md

 ### Todo

+Asides from actually finding time to work on this...

 1. Understand Tree-sitter and `highlights.scm`.
 Try as I might I just don't get them yet.
 2. Maybe tweak whichever tree-sitter-groovy is currently being used, if needed
 3. Tweak `highlights.scm` so it's better